According to our National Wedding Survey 2019, the average UK wedding now costs £31,974.

-According to the Hitched and You & Your Wedding 21st Century Bride Survey 2018, the average wedding now costs £32,273.
-Before you faint at the prospect of saving £30k for your big day, don’t forget that not all suppliers want to be paid at the same time and you do have time to save during the wedding planning.
+Before you faint at the prospect of budgeting £30k for your big day, remember that you won’t need that money as soon as you get engaged.
+Not all suppliers want to be paid at the same time and you’ll have time to save up during the wedding planning.

-If you’ve sat down with your partner to work out your finances and agreed that £32,000 sounds about right for what you want to spend, then here is our breakdown of how to divide your budget.
+If you’ve sat down with your partner to suss out your finances and agreed that £32,000 works for you, here is our breakdown of how to spend that budget.

 Wedding Venue – £9,000

 With a budget of £32,000 for your big day you will be able to choose from a huge range of wedding venues.
 You might want to pick a stunning castle wedding venue?
-Or a stately home wedding venue will offer plenty of space and gorgeous grounds.
-Your £9k spend allows just for venue hire so if your venue includes a food and wine package then don’t forget to add in your catering budget.
+A stately home wedding venue or country house will offer plenty of space and gorgeous grounds.
+If you’re not sure where to start, check out our list of the most unique wedding venues in the UK – a bigger budget means you can afford a breathtaking venue.

 Ceremony Fees – £500